 When I consider SCI’s almost 200 years of service to mariners, I think about what we do, what we have done, as well as why we do it, and why we did it.
 In general, seafarers and mariners are an overlooked and underappreciated workforce.
 That is just as true today as it was in 1834 when SCI set up a mission to care for and protect the spiritual, material, emotional, and physical well-being of what were once known as sailors or seamen, then seafarers, and more inclusively, mariners.
-Our number one mission has been to enhance and improve the safety of the men and women who comprise this vital workforce within the maritime and, more broadly, worldwide economic community.
+Our number one mission has been to enhance and improve the safety of those who comprise this vital workforce within the maritime and, more broadly, worldwide economic community.

 From the beginning, our first priority was pastoral care, or chaplaincy, services for seafarers’ who were often taken advantage of while at sea by unscrupulous ship owners and agents and on land by “crimps” and unsavory boarding houses that viewed seamen as easy prey.
-Today, SCI has a corps of professionally trained chaplains who serve the Port of New York and New Jersey, the largest port on the East Coast and the second largest port in the United States, providing material, emotional, and spiritual assistance during seafarers increasingly brief calls in port.
+Today, SCI has a corps of professionally trained chaplains who serve the Port of New York & New Jersey, the largest port on the East Coast and the second largest port in the United States, providing material, emotional, and spiritual assistance during seafarers increasingly brief calls in port.
 Designated van drivers provide safe, free transportation for these seafarers throughout the day and into the evening.
-An even more numerous corps of chaplains- full-time, part-time, and non-stipendiary- minister to mariners moving cargo along our inland waterways, including the Mississippi, Illinois, Ohio, Tennessee, Cumberland, and Kanawha rivers, the Gulf Intercoastal Waterway (GIWW), and the Houston Ship Channel.
+An even more numerous corps of chaplains- full-time, part-time, and non-stipendiary- minister to mariners moving cargo along our inland waterways, including the Mississippi, Illinois, Ohio, Tennessee, Cumberland, and Kanawha rivers, the Gulf Intracoastal Waterway (GIWW), and the Houston Ship Channel.

 The Reverend Mark S. Nestlehutt